-3.2.1 Effect of relative proportions of reactant on synthesis of butyl butyrate
+3.2.1 Effect of relative proportions of the reactant on the synthesis of isoamyl butyrate

-The formation of ester was highest when butyric acid and alcohol was used as 100: 100 mM in n-hexane under continuous shaking after 6 h at 50 °C (Fig. 3).
-In the subsequent reactions, same concentration of reactants was employed.
-Amount of butyl butyrate was estimated from a standard profile of pure butyl butyrate (Merck, Germany).
+The formation of ester was highest when butyric acid and alcohol were used as 100:100 mM in n-hexane under continuous shaking after 6 h at 50 °C. In the subsequent reactions, the same concentration of reactants was employed.
+The amount of isoamyl butyrate was estimated from a standard profile of pure isoamyl butyrate (Merck, Germany).
 In past, we have reported that optimal synthesis of ethyl cinnamate occurred at an equimolar proportion of reactants (100 mM each) in DMSO [18].
 A relative excess molar concentration of either acid or alcohol would denature or precipitate the protein, and such an effect would inactivate the biocatalyst and thus would decrease the ester synthesis.
-Also, it was likely that excess of acid might have partially inactivated the bound lipase because of charge alteration/charge rearrangement at the catalytic site of the Celite-bound biocatalyst.
-In past, we have reported that optimal synthesis of ethyl laurate and ethyl propionate at an equimolar proportion of reactants (100 mM each) in n-nonane [19].
-In another study, effect of acetic acid concentration on esterification reaction using lipase SP435 was studied [20].
+Also, it was likely that excess acid might have partially inactivated the bound lipase because of charge alteration/charge rearrangement at the catalytic site of the Celite-bound biocatalyst.
+In past, we have reported the optimal synthesis of ethyl laurate and ethyl propionate at an equimolar proportion of reactants (100 mM each) in n-nonane [19].
+In another study, the effect of acetic acid concentration on esterification reaction using lipase SP435 was studied[20].